Cloud303/alphafold-workshop/content/01-overview/_index.md

 # Overview

-In this workshop, we will learn two methods of running AlphaFold using Amazon Omics.

-First, we will run AlphaFold using Ready2Run workflows.
-Then we will run protein folding through a pipeline provided by the [nf-core project](https://nf-co.re/) and demonstrate how this approach provides us with advanced customization capabilities.
+In this workshop, we will learn how to run AlphaFold using Amazon Omics Ready2Run workflows.
+Then we will visualize our result using Cloud9.